Last updated: January 2026

 Q: Mera doodh kam ho gaya hai - kya detox ki wajah se hai?

-A: If you've been restricting food or trying detox methods, yes, this could be the cause.
+A: If you’ve been restricting food or trying detox methods, yes, this could be the cause.
 Immediately increase your calorie intake with nutritious foods, drink more water, and feed baby frequently.
-Milk supply usually recovers within a few days.
-Try methi water and gond laddoo for boosting supply.
+With enough food, fluids, rest, and frequent feeding, milk supply usually recovers.
+Foods like methi water and gond laddoo are widely used but have no strong proven benefit - the most reliable way to maintain supply is frequent feeding and good nutrition.
+If supply does not improve, see your doctor.

 Q: Can I have green tea while breastfeeding?